USoftNL/udocs/docs/Authorisation_and_access/Server_certificates/SSL_Step_1_Download_and_install_OpenSSL.md

 **Openssl**

-Followed by <Return> and check if you receive any error messages.
-If no messages display, quit OpenSSL  (type q followed by <return), or Ctrl-C).
+Followed by `<Return>` and check if you receive any error messages.
+If no messages display, quit OpenSSL  (type q followed by `<Return>`, or Ctrl-C).
 OpenSSL is now installed and ready for use.